This post may contain affiliate links. Please read my disclosure and privacy policy.

 Don’t use flax eggs in:

 - Recipes that call for more than 3 eggs.
-In general, the more eggs you need to substitute, the more issues you may run into.
+Generally, the more eggs you need to substitute, the more issues you may encounter.
 Using more than two flax eggs could result in baked goods that are gooey or have an underbaked texture.

 - Paleo & gluten-free recipes.
 When using almond flour or coconut flour, flax eggs may not provide the required structure.
 (If you don’t mind a gooey cookie or brownie, they could still be helpful in that case, but experiment at your own risk.)
-Even grain-based flours, like oat flour and buckwheat flour, work better with real eggs, so the result could be more gummy or dense when leaving the eggs out.
+Even grain-based flours, such as oat flour and buckwheat flour, work better with real eggs, so the result may be more gummy or dense when eggs are left out.

 - Flourless recipes.
 If a recipe doesn’t call for flour, it probably relies on the eggs for structure.
 Flax eggs won’t work very well in this case.